TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 id: 109
 title: "Build Your First Symfony Console Application with Dependency Injection Under 4 Files"
 perex: |
-    Series about PHP Cli Apps continues with 3rd part about writing Symfony Console Application with Depenendency Injection in the first place.
+    Series about PHP Cli Apps continues with 3rd part about writing Symfony Console Application with Dependency Injection in the first place.
 Not last, not second, **but the first**.
     <br>
     Luckily, is easy to start using it and very difficult to
-tweet: "New Post on My Blog: ..."
+tweet: "New Post on My Blog: Build Your First #Symfony Console Application with Dependency Injection Under 4 Files #cli #php"
 tested: true
 test_slug: ConsoleDI
 ---